Compliance reporting for VAM

 The EU General Data Protection Regulation (GDPR) will go into effect on May 25, 2018.
-Compliance with GDPR will not only affect companies operating inside the European Union theatre but also will apply to vendors wo sell to EU customers or handle personal information of data subjects who reside within the EU geography regardless of where the company is located.
+EU GDPR compliance will apply to all vendors who sell to EU customers or who handle EU end-user data regardless of where they are located.
 Non-compliance may result in fines of €20m or 4% of annual worldwide turnover.

-AVDS is armed with tools and capabilities that address relevant areas of concern to GDPR:
+AVDS addresses relevant areas of concern to GDPR:

 The HIPAA (Health Insurance Portability and Accountability Act) Security Rule sets US standards for the security of electronically stored health information.
 Healthcare information handlers must implement electronic measures, including vulnerability assessment, to ensure that health care information is not improperly accessed, altered or destroyed.
 AVDS provides reports that assist compliance with HIPPA standards.